Abilio Diniz: Controversies

 In August 2011, Diniz was notified by the Federal Public Ministry of Brazil to give explanations in a criminal investigation.
 Diniz's next move was to then call criminal lawyer Marcio Thomaz Bastos, one of the most well-known criminal lawyers for those who had wealth.
 At this time, Diniz was president of the board of directors for Pão de Açúcar.
 During the 2010 elections, the offices of Bastos had helped Diniz pay 5.5 million reais, to congressman Antonio Palocci to help fund the presidential campaign of Dilma Rousseff.

 After the discovery of contracts, drafts, notes, emails and other internal documents by TIME story, which all aimed to justify the payments to Palocci, the company GPA decided to establish an audit team to investigate the money given to Palocci in attempt to set things right.
 Two months after this, the audit team found no evidence that states Palocci aided the group whatsoever, giving the notion of corruption in this particular case.

+Publicly available information confirms that Península Participações invests in Carrefour.
+Carrefour has been facing negative publicity due to its lack of a clear plan for transitioning to 100% cage-free eggs across all its global locations.
+Given the cruel conditions on battery cage farms and the health risks associated with eggs produced in such systems, the European Union banned caged farming through the European Union Council Directive 1999/74/EC, which took effect in 2012.

 Kidnapping

-In December 1989, Diniz was the victim of a economical kidnapping, followed by a police rescue.
+In December 1989, Diniz was the victim of an economical kidnapping, followed by a police rescue.
 He was confined for six days in a small space under a house, with a duct leading to the kitchen fan as his only source of oxygen.

 The kidnapping took place in the morning of the Brazilian presidential elections in Brazil in 1989.